On some non-principal locally analytic representations induced by cuspidal Lie algebra representations: Abstract

 \section{Abstract}

 Let $G$ be a split reductive $p$-adic Lie group.
 This paper is the first in a series on the construction of locally analytic $G$-representations which do not lie in the principal series.
-Here we consider the case of the general linear group $G=GL_{n+1}$ and locally analytic representations which are induced by cuspidal modules of the Lie algebra.
+Here we consider the case of the general linear group $G=\GL_{n+1}$ and locally analytic representations which are induced by cuspidal modules of the Lie algebra.
 We prove that they are ind-admissible and satisfy the homological vanishing criterion in the definition of supercuspidality in the sense of Kohlhaase.
-In the case of $n=1$ we give a proof of their topological irreducibility for certain cuspidal modules of degree 1.